MatthewCYLau/python-django-api/README.md

 - To create a new user, once the app is running visit `http://localhost:8000/api/user/create/`

+- To retrieve user info with auth token, set Authorization header as `Token <auth token>` and make a GET request to `http://localhost:8000/api/user/token/`

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.